godcandidate/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 9-fizz_buzz.c
 a program that prints the numbers from 1 to 100, followed by a new line but prints Fizz, Buzz and FizzBuzz for multiples of 3, 5 and both respectively

+10-print_triangle.c
+a function that prints a triangle, followed by a new line